devzero-inc/microservice-example/web-client/README.md

 Open [URL of your running environment]/proxy/3000 with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.
+The code auto-updates as you edit the file.

 You can order as much as you want!
 It's on the house!